Team and Board

 Radio has always been a part of her life and she speaks up about First Nations and LGBTIQA+ issues and is on the airwaves both locally and nationally here in Adelaide with the First Nations radio show Nunga Wangga through Radio Adelaide 101.5fm, as Presenter.

 In 2016 Charlotte came out as a proud First Nations Trans Woman during the filming of the short documentary called “Just Harry”.
+Charlotte was named NAIDOCSA LGBTIQ Person of the Year in 2019 and was an Ambassador for Feast Festival in 2021.

-Jenn Allan
+Jenn Allan (She/Her)

-Board member (She/her)
+Board member

 Jennifer has 14 years’ experience in risk assurance and advisory working in consulting firms and industry.
 Jennifer started her career working at Not for Profit Accounting Specialists (NFPAS).
 In this role she worked on audits, administration takeovers, and accounting for various for-purpose organisations.
 In the following years, Jennifer worked across consulting firms and in industry, in assurance, risk, and compliance roles before going back into professional services with PwC.